superproxy/jedis_murmur_hash/README.md

 ####  jedis_murmur_hash
 ```
-jedis hash is not the true murmurhash. it's hash value with signed symbol.
+jedis hash is not the true murmurhash as it's hash value with signed symbol.
-this source code is the jedis hash implementation with c language.
+this source code is the jedis hash implemented with c language.
 ```